bcbrian/content/content/tutorials/clients/relay-vs-apollo/overview.md

 # Relay vs. Apollo - Comparing GraphQL Clients

 With JavaScript you have a few choices to connect to a GraphQL backend.
-Using HTTP clients like `fetch` or `request` can get you quite far when all you need is sending queries or mutations.
-However, you have to handle things like escaping for query arguments by hand, which can become quite tedious.
+Using HTTP clients like `fetch` or `request` can get you quite far when all you need is sending queries or mutations. xxxxxHowever, you have to handle things like escaping for query arguments by hand, which can become quite tedious.xxxxx

 The two most popular GraphQL clients right now are [Relay](https://facebook.github.io/relay/) and [Apollo Client](http://dev.apollodata.com/).
 Both offer several advanced features to benefit the most from using GraphQL, such as **client-side caching and optimistic updates**.

+* subscriptions
+* query co-location (react components) - split queries into fragment tree
+* magic vs flexibility spectrum
+* speed of getting started vs long term development speed
+* relay: enforced safety checks + restrictions (e.g. data masking) -> explicit arguably leads to better design
+* incremental/minimal queries
+* relay: super optimistic (asumes data is immutable)
+* relay: **ONE** connected data graph (unconnected "free" nodes) -> `viewer`

 > This article won't tell you which GraphQL client is "the better one" but objectively compares the differences (advantages/disadantages) between Relay and Apollo Client from several perspectives.

-## Requirements
+## Part 1: Requirements

 Both Relay and Apollo Client are used best in combination with React.
 However, Apollo Client offers several integrations for other development environments.
 Furthermore, Relay is opinionated about the GraphQL server.